nikigawlik/trash_engine/src/assets/markdown/disclaimer.md

 ## Licensing / legal stuff

-This version of Trash Engine is licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1).
+This version of Trash Engine is licensed under MIT license.

-I will probably re-license under something more permissive like LGPL once the engine is open source, but for now I'm being slightly more restrictive.

-Colloquially speaking this means you can freely publish games made with Trash Engine, provided you

-- A) credit me in some way (in-game, on the download page etc.)
-- B) Indicate that you are using trash engine
-- C) your game is non-commercial

-Anything you create of course belongs to you!
-You can and should (!!!), add your own license information in the settings menu (don't forget to save!).

-If you got here from my 2022 Metroidvania Month Jam entry, the game data (sprites, code, etc.) is licensed under the same license.
-So remixes are also fine and encouraged under the above conditions.

-If not, the copyright situation might be different!

-Check the settings menu and the contents of the html file for any license information, or ask the author!
+Check the settings menu and the contents of the html file for any additional license information, or ask the author!

+You can add your own license info in the setting menu.

 [< back to reference](quickref)